AguaClara/UASB/summer2018report.md

 </p>
 </center>

-**_Juan's comments:_** (AG - I tried everything I could to fix it but it still doesn't show up in Markdown preview.
-It appears fine on GitHub though.)
+**_Juan's comments:_** (AG + IK - Fixed!)
 This picture (which only shows up online, not in markdown preview) should be cleaned up a bit.
 It can be cropped a bit, and the background would be clear (as it can be in the lab) instead of cardboard.

 Pictured above is the first design of the tipping bucket system.
 It was created with a small plastic lab beaker, two screws, and 80-20 extrusion bars with connectors used to provide a pivot for the screws.
 This was mostly created to give the team a general sense of how tipping buckets work, not to collect specific data.
 This model offered a few insights for the design: